Where our support comes from

 Child sponsorships are applied to life-changing projects in the sponsored child’s community to the benefit everyone in that community.
 These projects make it possible for all children in that same community to access their basic rights, to go to school, access clean water, or eat wholesome and healthy food.
 Child sponsorship at Plan International is non-religious, and open to children of all ethnicities and faiths.

 Communities are selected to participate in the child sponsorship program based on critical measures set by the United Nations.
 Communities can also nominate families to take part in the program, with the most disadvantaged families selected and encouraged to participate.

 Using this model, child sponsorship does not just benefit one child, or even just one family; it has the scope to benefit entire communities and reduces inequality in the long-term.

 Investing in quality assurance and for the future

 To make sure we can sustain and grow our programs, we spend funds on attracting new supporters to ultimately grow our community.
 To do this, we invest in highly trained, properly remunerated, fully available teams to achieve fundraising results – something that we cannot achieve with unpaid volunteers.

 Our team work carefully to retain existing donors, many of whom have supported Plan International Australia for multiple years, and who will continue their legacy by leaving a bequest.

 Another vital commitment to administration costs is the continuation of our incredibly important child safe-guarding procedures, and that our financial practices are robust and meet the high compliance standards set by the Code of Conduct of ACFID, the peak body and the strict requirements of the Australian Government through DFAT.

 There are many ways that you can support the children and the families we work with, especially to support girls to access their rights.
-You can become a member of our regular-giving program, Change For Girls, you could become a Plan International Australia Child Sponsor, or donate to our recent appeal, or simply sign up to join our incredible community.
+You can become a member of our regular-giving program, Change For Girls, you could become a Plan International Australia Child Sponsor, make a one-off donation, or simply sign up to join our incredible community.